 As a hotelier, you understand the concept of conversion – turning everyday people into paying guests at your property.
 Not surprisingly then, conversation rate optimization involves the steps taken to increase the number of people completing a desired action (converting).

-Associated with websites and online activities, CRO brings together web design and development, user experience, copywriting, testing and data analysis to improve the rate of searchers or readers who take action.
+Associated with websites and online activities, CRO brings together web design and development, which ties into the user interface and their overall experience, copywriting, testing and data analysis to improve the rate of searchers or readers who take action.

 In the hotel industry, that action is typically to make a booking on your website, but CRO isn’t just about earning more stays.
 It may also include purchasing a treatment via the hotel’s spa page, signing up for the hotel newsletter, leaving a guest review on your Facebook page, or any other goal or action that you want guests – present or otherwise – to take.